Cariboo vegetable farmer swamped by Fraser River flooding - BC Local News

 “Who knows?
 It could be because it’s colder overnight and there is less melt happening and it will pick up again.
 We’ll see.”

-Someone who has lived in the townsite, located between Williams Lake and Quesnel, for about 60 years told van de Wijngaard he had only seen the water flood the bench about three times.
+Someone who has lived in the town site for about 60 years told van de Wijngaard he had only seen the water flood the bench about three times.

 While it isn’t a common thing, she said she knew it was a flood plain and put a garden in anyway.